wcarvalho/wcarvalho.github.io/_posts/2018-04-14-personal_truths.md

 Caption: Here, solid lines indicate given knowledge, a dashed lines indicate unknowns.
 I.e., we know A, B, and that A "leads" to B. But we potentially don't know about the existence of C or about how or that C leads to B.

 There are a few things that we don't think about when we draw conclusions.
 First, there are other latent, confounding factors (such as C or D) that may exist.
 Even if we know about the existence of C or D, we may not know about the causal relation they have to our observed effect, B. Put another way, we really don't know if C or D exist or about their impact on B. Additionally, it's hard to measure which components of A and B are shared (e.g. "fame" of Kim), if they differ, and by how much.
 We don't use precise quantities but **rough** approximations.
 Finally, the casual relationship we construct (e.g. that between A and B) involves inductive leaps that sway over/ignore many details.
-This is all to say, THERE ARE MANY REASONS WHY WE SHOULD BE SUSPECT OF OUR CONCLUSIONS.
+This is all to say, THERE ARE MANY REASONS WHY WE SHOULD BE SUSPECT OF OUR CONCLUSIONS AND NOT TREAT THEM AS TRUTH.

 <!--